Ian Kinsler: Draft and college

 Kinsler was drafted by his home-state Arizona Diamondbacks after high school in the 29th round of the 2000 MLB draft, but did not feel ready for the pros.
 He opted instead to honour his commitment.
 He started his college career at Central Arizona College, where he hit .405 with 17 doubles, 37 RBIs, and 24 stolen bases, was named second-team All-ACCAC, and played shortstop alongside future major leaguers Scott Hairston and Rich Harden.
 The Diamondbacks drafted him again in 2001 (26th round), but he declined to sign because he felt that playing college baseball a little longer would help him develop his game.

 Arizona State Sun Devils coach Pat Murphy secured his commitment out of junior college, getting him transfer to ASU in his sophomore year with the promise that he would play shortstop for the Sun Devils.
 But while he started briefly alongside fellow middle infielder Dustin Pedroia, he ended up spending much of the season on the bench.
-He was also teammates with Andre Ethier.

 University of Missouri Tigers coach Tim Jamieson spotted him in a summer league, and convinced him to head east for his junior year.
 Jamieson said, "I saw him take ground balls and thought, defensively, he was as good a middle infielder as I had ever seen.
 As for his bat, I didn't really care."
 While there, Kinsler had a .335 batting average, .416 on-base percentage, and .536 slugging percentage, with 16 steals in 17 attempts.
 He was named to the All-Big 12 Conference second team.
 Jamieson noted, "From the day Ian stepped through the doors here, you could see it on his face: He was on a mission."